Watch the Behavioral Science Video

 For example; a four—day ski ticket costs 160 dollars.
 If on the last day, the weather is bad, the owner of the ticket will often not worry about a missing day, and assume value for money has been obtained by using the ticket for three days.
 However, if the same skier buys four separate tickets, at a value of 40 dollars each, even though the final amount is still 160 dollars, they are more likely to ski in bad weather, on the last day, otherwise the value of the last ticket is perceived as lost.

-• Takeaway: Consider if it benefits your clients to couple or decouple the visible costs.
+- Takeaway: Consider if it benefits you to couple or decouple visible costs.

 12. Mental Accounting